cbatini/training_materials/EBI_NGS_Nov2025/days1_2_mapping_variant_calling_handbook_Nov2025.md

-# NGS data: from initial QC to a ready-to-analyse variant set.
+# NGS short-read data: from quality control to variant calling for SNPs and indels.
 ### Chiara Batini
 ### Genome bioinformatics: from short- to long-read sequencing
 ### 17-21 November 2025